Acquiring Accessible Formats

-By prioritizing accessibility in procurement processes, access barriers for learners with disabilities will be minimized.
+Acquiring the accessible formats a learner needs is part of a multi-step decision-making process.
+By prioritizing accessibility, access barriers for learners with disabilities will be minimized when materials are acquired.
 In cases where inaccessible materials have been selected, alternative forms - accessible formats - of those materials will have to be acquired for learners who need them.
 Examples of accessible formats include audio, braille, large print, tactile graphics, and digital text conforming with accessibility standards.

 Accessible formats of materials can be acquired from: